margo/specification/system-design/fleet-management/workload/workload-fleet-management-edge-onboarding.md

 > Action: Ideally this URL is discoverable instead of having to manually enter it but we still need to determine if there is a good way to make this discoverable by using something like the FIDO Rendezvous service or multicast DNS.
 Also, once we determine how the Margo compliant device onboarding and fleet management is going to work it will probably impact this.

 To ensure the management client is configured to communicate with the correct Workload Fleet Management web service, the device's management client needs to be configured with the expected URL.
-The device vendor MUST provide a way for the end user to manually set the URL the device's management client uses to communicate with the workload orchestration solution chosen by the end user.
+The device vendor MUST provide a way for the end user to manually set the URL the device's management client uses to communicate with the WFM solution chosen by the end user.

 ### Margo Web API Authentication Method

-The Margo Web API communication pattern between the device's management client and the workload orchestration web service must use a secure communication channel.
+The Margo Web API communication pattern between the device's management client and the WFM web service must use a secure communication channel.
 In order to facilitate this secure communication Margo requires the use of oAuth 2.0 for authentication.

 #### API Authorization Strategy